tigerconnect/desktop-app/README.md

 ## Support

 If you have any questions please reach out to the TigerConnect team at any time by visiting [https://tigerconnect.com/support/](https://tigerconnect.com/support/).

+## License

+The license for this application [may be viewed here](https://tigerconnect.github.io/desktop-app/license.html).